mikakallberg/Project-Portfolio-5-DRF/bugs.md

    - Solution: with owner let that be a User from the Django library, with contact let that be imported from contacts/models.py, also save the new messages in imessages/views.py function def perform_create.
 - Accessing pagination in preview renders a faulty url (http://localhost:8000/likes/?page=3), but works if you hardwrite correct url in url-window (https://8000-mikakallber-projectport-0e5hagl364b.ws-eu71.gitpod.io/likes/?page=3).
 Tutor support concluded that it might not be a problem for front end use, since that access correct url.
 Unclear if it's an actual bug, but something to keep in mind.
    - If problem arises in front end reffer to chat with tutor support and this link: https://stackoverflow.com/questions/33202137/localhost-rejecting-connection-from-application
+- While developing the Front-End part of this project I couldn't get post_cpunt, following_count and follow_count to work in the profile.
+   - These fields where not added to profiles/serializers.py.
+   - Added items and bug resolved.
 #
 ## Bugs left unsolved
 #